Who requires a Boater Education ID Card in Delaware?

 - For a 2nd offence, violators face up to $2,000 in fines and up to 18 months imprisonment.

 - And for a 3rd offence, a violator is subject to a fine of up to $3,000 and up to 24 months imprisonment.

 Boaters convicted of BUI who are under 21 years of age may also face additional fines and mandatory completion of hours of public service.

-Operators on Delaware waters have given “implied” consent to a preliminary test of a breath and/or blood test to determine the concentration of alcohol or drugs in the body.
+Operators on Delaware waters have given “implied” consent to a preliminary test of a breath and/or blood test.
+These tests determine the concentration of alcohol or drugs in the body.
 If the test is refused, the operator’s boating privileges may be revoked for 1 year.

 DELAWARE BOAT ACCIDENT REPORTING REQUIREMENTS

 Vessel operators involved in an accident must report the accident in writing to the Delaware Fish & Wildlife Natural Resources Police.
 Accidents involving death, disappearance, or injury also require notifying Delaware Fish & Wildlife by the quickest means possible.

 - If a person disappears or is injured requiring medical attention beyond first aid as a result of the accident, the operator must notify Delaware Fish & Wildlife immediately and also report the accident in writing to Delaware Fish & Wildlife immediately.